TheMulhima/Easier-Pantheon-Practice/README.md

 - Key_return_to_hog -> Equivalent to dream gateing but much faster and doesn't burn your eyes by showing a white screen.
 - Key_teleport_around_HoG -> Teleports you around HoG.
 It alternates between the bench and gpz statue.
 #### To unbind: Click on the button on the GUI then press esc key to close the pause menu.
+##Other Settings
+#### These are only found in the settings file which can be found in the [saves folder](https://github.com/TheMulhima/Speedrun-Tricks-Visual-Helper#saves-folder)
+- remove_ingame_menu -> if true, removes the GUI.<br />Maybe becuase it comes in the way idk. mostly keep it to false becuase GUI >>>> Settings file.
+- Dont_change_boss_health -> If you only want settings to be added <br />For example: to practice a modded boss
+- allow_reloads_in_loads -> Allows you to use reload boss key in loads.
+NOTE: May break stuff so use it at your own risk.

  # Common use cases:
 - Practice fighting in pantheons with **Fury of the Fallen**.
 - The hotkeys (especially the reload boss) can be used to lower waiting time in loading screens.
 - It can be used to practice specific bosses in P5 such as **Collector**. (also compatible with toggleable bindings mod for AB practice)
 - The hitless option allows practice for hitless pantheons.

+#Known Issues
+- Reloading boss before Pure vessels screams causes HUD to disappear (fix: reload).
+- Using allow reload during loads causes knight to be invisible for some time
+- Using allow reload during loads causes lifeblood to not apply
+- in absrad, remove_health doesnt work
+Note: IMO thats not a bug because you cant start Abs Rad without full health anyways (and this mod is meant to simulate pantheons in HoG).
+If you disagree, you can message me and ill try to fix it.

 # Other:
 - The mod only works in Hall of Gods and doesn't affect pantheons or other areas of the game.